 Securing social media accounts and concerns around security

+Securing your social media account is a top concern for anyone who has one.
 The online community is not limited in its daily dose of surprises.
-Equitably compared to any other real community, it has become one of the most used methods association between members of either the same or even different civilization.
+Equally, compared to any other real life community, it has become one of the most used methods of association between members of either the same or even different civilizations.

-The ease by which one could be able to cross the borders, regions and territories within minutes, form a bond and even feel as part of a different population is undoubtedly the greatest magic ever witnessed since the new millennium.
+The ease by which one could be able to cross the borders, regions and territories within minutes, form a bond, and even feel as part of a different population is undoubtedly the greatest magic ever witnessed since the new millennium.
 After all its a deal too good to be true.
 Truth be told, most of us do not care how Facebook or Twitter or Linkedin or the other social sites are made.
-Like hell we are not concerned to know what makes communication between the multiverse so simple.
+Like hell, we are not concerned about knowing what makes communication between the multiverse so simple.

-The most vital concern then is the different strategies a user practices to secure personal information, essentially the username and password as you journey across the different online arenas.
-Here ate 2 simple ways to keep your user information secure.
+The most vital concern then, is the different security strategies to use in securing your personal information, essentially the username and password as you journey across the different online arenas.
+Here are 2 simple ways to keep your user information secure.

 1. Never Remember on public computers

-On a public computer like those in cafes, this act of remembering passwords can be compared to a fish eating a hook without a bait.
+On a public computer like those in cafes, this act of remembering passwords can be compared to a fish biting the hook even before you have put in the bait.

-Whenever you log into a new user account on any browser, it will technically ask you whether you are interested to make it ‘remember’ you next time you visit the website.
-Well, since you have multiple accounts, probably more than 20…this is a very interesting feature since the browser will log you in seamlessly without asking for the password.
+Well, since you have multiple accounts, probably more than 20…this is a very interesting feature since the browser will log you in seamlessly without asking for the password everytime.
 This is code red when it is on a public computer.
 Even though you will logout at the end of the session, the browser had initially stored your information, both the username and password.

 There are two case scenarios by which one can log into your account.